cpalencica/cpalencica.github.io/projects/internships/index.md

 ## Component Evaluation

 **Description:**
-Benchmarked multiple hardware components under standardized test conditions to inform vendor selection and system integration.
-Evaluated sensors, ADCs, and power regulators for performance, stability, and noise characteristics.

-**Technologies Used:** Python, Excel, Multimeter, Oscilloscope, MATLAB, Bench Power Supplies
+Developed an automated analysis tool for medical disks that integrates computer vision with hardware control and precision measurement.
+The system used object detection to locate disks on a tray and coordinated motorized movements and measurements through LabVIEW and Python integration.

+**Technologies Used:** Python (Computer Vision), LabVIEW, Thorlabs Motor Controller, Keyence Laser Interferometry Device

 **Key Features:**
-- Created test harness for repeated data acquisition
-- Measured thermal drift, resolution, and startup latency
-- Documented and compared performance across vendors
-- Created summary report with rankings and recommendations
+- Automated disk detection using computer vision for precise positioning
+- Integration of LabVIEW and Python to coordinate hardware control and data acquisition
+- Motor control of tray positioning via Thorlabs Motor Controller based on detected disk locations
+- Measurement and analysis performed by Keyence Laser Interferometry after each motor movement
+- Real-time logging and scoring of measurement data stored in CSV files for post-processing

 **Hardware Setup:**
-- Breadboard/PCB with interchangeable component sockets
-- Power supply sweep testing
-- Logging via Python and USB-to-UART interface

-**Outcome:**
-Informed design decisions for upcoming product revision.
-Contributed to supplier qualification and BOM optimization.

----
+- Thorlabs Motor Controller managing tray movement
+- Keyence Laser Interferometry device for high-precision analysis
+- Camera system feeding images into Python CV pipeline for disk detection